Parbelaez/mr_knowitall/README.md

 ### Deployment to Heroku

+**IMPORTANT:** Before starting with the deployment process, please create a `requirements.txt`` file.
+In the terminal, run the following command:`pip3 freeze > requirements.txt`, copy the result and paste it into the just created`requirements.txt` file.

 1. Log in to [Heroku](https://www.heroku.com/)
 2. On top right corner of the screen, locate the `New` button and the choose `Create new app`.
 3. Give a unique name to the app, choose the appropriate region and click `Create`.
 4. Access your app dashboard and click on `Deploy`.
-5. Under `Deployment method`, choose GitHub and coonect to the respective repository.
+5. Under `Deployment method`, choose GitHub and connect to the respective repository.
-6. Enable automatic deployment and click `Deploy`.
+6. Enable automatic deployment (if you want that any code update is also available automatically in your Heroku deployment) and click `Deploy`.
 7. Set up environment on Heroku by going to `Settings` tab.
 8. On `Config Vars` section, click `Reveal Config Vars`
-9. Based on `env.py` file, add all the environment variables to the `Config Vars` section.
+9. Add the creds.json content to them.
+10. Add the PORT with 8000 value as well.
-10. On top right coner of the app's dashboard, locate the button `Open app`.
-You will be able to see you deployed app with link to live site.
+11. On the top right coner of the app's dashboard, locate the button `Open app`.
+You will be able to see you deployed app with a link to live site.

 ### Forking the project